phatblat/reflog/www/_drafts/testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 > These tests  use the [Quick](https://github.com/Quick/Quick) testing framework

 So, what is that `hasButtonOutlet` magic?
-It’s a partially-applied function (I think).
+It’s a [partially-applied](https://en.m.wikipedia.org/wiki/Partial_application) function .

 ```swift
 var hasButtonOutlet: String -> UIButton?